Do Cornrows Come From Africa?

 Nubians, Egyptians and the ancient Hebrews first adopted hair styled with thin dreadlocks, while part of the black population preferred to shave their hair, including the Egyptian priests and women of Maasai origin.
 Others used the hairstyle called “Afro” or even the so-called “gradient” which recalls the Ramses helmet.

-Subsequently, this type of hairstyle would spread throughout the rest of Black Africa.
+Subsequently, cornrows spread from the Nile Valley to various parts of Africa.
 Braided hair showed the wearer’s caste, different life events (wedding or bereavement) or social rank.

 - To the west, there were the Fulani, Akan, Dogon, Mande, Yoruba, Wolof and Hausa